 Go Wild School Grants

 From coast to coast to coast, Canada is bursting with natural riches, diverse species and varied ecosystems that sustain us and provide benefits essential for a healthy life.
-Schools play an important role in connecting students with nature and empowering them to make a difference for bees, butterflies, bats, fish and other wildlife in their communities through educational, hands-on projects.
+Schools play an important role in connecting students with nature and empowering them to make a difference for wildlife in their communities through educational, hands-on projects.

 Help protect threatened species and their habitats.